sidwarkd/uBlog/source/_posts/2014-02-04-raspberry-pi-skillshare-class.markdown

 author: K-SID
 ---

+**[UPDATE]:** After a lot of thought I've decided to release the class for free.
+You can still use the link below but the cost is now $0.
+I would greatly appreciate any feedback on the course because I want it to be as useful as possible.

 My class [Unleash The Raspberry Pi Through Physical Computing][classlink] is now available on Skillshare.
 The class covers the 3 main hardware capabilities exposed by the GPIO header on the Pi:

   *  Digital I/O